 Best Meal in Lisbon: Lisboa Cheia de Graça

+On our first day we had our second best meal and our second day we had our best meal.
 Lisboa Cheia de Graça is located in Bairro Alto.
-We saw it on our first day but the place was still closed so we returned on our second day.
+We saw it on our first day, but the place was still closed so we decided to try it another day.
+We didn’t however remember where the recent was located.
 Through stubbornness and luck we found the restaurant and we never regretted.
 I had the simple sounding Cod in Garlic in Olive Oil with potatoes and salad dish, which packed such a flavour that I can’t even describe.
 It was THE best meal we had in Lisbon

 Day 3: Belem

 We had breakfast at A Padain Portuguesa, a cafe that everyone raved about, it was okay.
 Yes the place had a huge selection of food, but the breakfast was not as fresh and cheap as the one we found at the Pastelaria Brasil round the corner from our hostel.
-So while everyone may tell you to go there know it is basically a Starbucks and there may be better options along the way.
+So while everyone may tell you to go there, know it is basically a Starbucks.

 The town of Belem felt quite small after Lisbon.
 The main reason to go to Belem is to see the Tower of Belem, the Age of Discovery Monument and to eat a Portuguese egg tart at Pastéis de Belém.
 We did all three and yes the egg tart was outstanding.